man laying bricks blue sky

 Depending on your choice, a general contractor can make or break your remodel or construction project.
 Whether it’s the quality, professionalism, or cost of the work, knowing what to expect up front can only benefit both parties over the life of the project.

-To ensure you’ll get the most from your general contractor, ask these 5 questions before you hire them:
+To ensure you’ll get the most from your general contractor, ask these 5 essential questions before you hire them:

 1. Is Your Bid an Estimate or a Fixed Cost?